clouless/e4-framework/README.md

 #### TestPackage declarator

 At the top level is a class that extends `TestPackage`.
 It defines the following:
-* Virtual Users: a set of simulated users that perform actions against the a running instance
+* Virtual Users: a set of simulated users that perform actions against a running application
-* Weights: in what relationship should the virtual users be simulated in comparison to vanilla virtual users (i.e. virtual users that have nothing to do with the app)?
+* Weights: in what quantities/relations/ratios should virtual users be distributed onto worker threads?
 * Setup Actions: a set of actions that must be executed before the virtual users can be simulated
-* Weight ratio: defines the ratio between defined app-specific virtual users and vanilla virtual users

 #### Virtual User

 Classes in the sub-package `virtualusers` that define virtual users.
-They must define the following:
+A virtual user executed a set of actions, each of which can be measured in terms of `time_taken`.
+The docs of a virtual user should include the following:
 * Assumptions: what is assumed in the environment before the virtual user can be simulated?
 * Preparation: what actions must be performed before the virtual user can be simulated?
 * Actions: what actions are performed by the virtual user.
-These can involve both Selenium tasks (majority) and REST calls (minority)?
+These can involve both Selenium tasks and REST calls.

 #### Action

 Classes in the sub-package `actions` that define actions invoked by virtual users.
-They must define the following:
+Actions define what steps should be measured as `time_taken`.
+This allows to run procedures that are not measured (e.g. login procedures).
+The docs of an action should include the following:
 * Assumptions: what is assumed in the environment before the action can be executed
 * Procedure: what are the actual procedures performed in the action.
-These can involve both Selenium tasks (majority) and REST calls (minority).
+These can involve both Selenium tasks and REST calls.
 * Result: what is the result if the action was executed successfully
-* Time taken: each action defines how long the part (!) of the action took that should be measured (i.e. not everything in an action must be part of a measurement; e.g. sometimes an action will need to login the user first and that shouldn't count towards the time being measured)

 ### How do I test/run/develop a test package?

-For development of a test package, create a unit test class in your kotlin test package that extends `TestPackageTestRun`.
+For development of a test package, create a unit test class in your Kotlin test package that extends `TestPackageTestRun`.
 This class will define the following:
-* BASE_URL: the base url of a running and accessible instance to be used for running the tests
+* BASE_URL: the base url of a running and accessible instance of your app to be used for running the tests
+* IN_DIR (optional): absolute path to a directory where inputs are taken (e.g. files for upload)
-* OUT_DIR: absolute path to a directory where output can be saved (e.g. Selenium screenshots)
+* OUT_DIR (optional): absolute path to a directory where output can be saved (e.g. Selenium screenshots)
-* USERNAME: username of the application user to be used for testing (e.g. "admin")
+* USERNAME: username of the application user to be used for the test run (e.g. "admin")
-* PASSWORD: password of the application user to be used for testing (e.g. "admin")
+* PASSWORD: password of the application user to be used for the test run (e.g. "admin")
 * TEST_PACKAGE: an instance of your TestPackage declarator class
 * PREPARATION_RUN: boolean indicating if this should be a preparation run.
 If set to true, only the setup actions of your test package will be executed.
-If set to false, only the virtual users of your test package will be executed (we found some issues running both in sequence with one execution).
+If set to false, only the virtual users of your test package will be executed (we want to do this differently in the future).

 In `@Before` call `super.setup()`.
 Then, define one `@Test` method like this:
 ```